Tylous/SourcePoint/README.md

 * Replace - `/pathtolegitpage/` under the POST field with `{{.Variables.HTTP_POST_URI}}`

-To do so, use the following options `-CustomURI` and `-ProfilePath` along with `-Profile 8`.
+To do so, use the following options `-Customuri` and `-ProfilePath` along with `-Profile 8`.
+To use a different URI base for GET and POST, `-CustomuriGET` and  `-CustomuriPOST` should be used in place of `-Customuri`.
 While developing a profile, it’s highly recommended to use the native ./c2lint to verify everything is working.

 ## Sample Yaml Configs